giellalt/lang-mhr/mhr.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/affixes/clitics.lexc](http://github.com/giellalt/lang-mhr/blob/main/../src/fst/affixes/clitics.lexc)</small>Adjective inflection

+Meadow Mari adjectives

+LEXICON A underscore

+* LEXICON A-a/e

+* LEXICON A/S-a/e   redirect to A underscore

+* LEXICON A/S-VS  redirect to A underscore

+* LEXICON A-VS  redirect to A underscore

+* LEXICON A/S  redirect to A underscore

+* * *
-<small>This (part of) documentation was generated from [../src/fst/affixes/clitics.lexc](http://github.com/giellalt/lang-mhr/blob/main/../src/fst/affixes/clitics.lexc)</small># Noun inflection
+<small>This (part of) documentation was generated from [../src/fst/affixes/adjectives.lexc](http://github.com/giellalt/lang-mhr/blob/main/../src/fst/affixes/adjectives.lexc)</small># Noun inflection
 Meadow Mari noun inflection

 ## a final lexica